netguy47/gemini-project/docs/windsurf_prompt.md

 - All interaction is textual; no images or video.
 - Use modern JavaScript/TypeScript with Next.js.
 - Include modular code for easy integration with other applications.
+- Present only small, curated option sets for each factor; the MCP agent uses these selections behind the scenes to craft cinematic worlds.